Massawippi River

 The Massawippi River is a river flowing in the territory of North Hatley (MRC de Memphrémagog) and the city of Sherbrooke, in the administrative region of Estrie, in Quebec, Canada.
 It is a tributary of the Saint-François River which flows north to the south shore of the Saint Lawrence River.

 Toponymy

 The hamlet of Massawippi was founded in 1800 by Loyalists.
 The name Massawippi could come from the Algonquin term nasawipi which means "between the waters".
 (Nasaw for between or middle and nipi for water.)
 The term could also come from Abenaki and mean "much clear water."
 Although the two versions may exist, several places in the area are named by the words used by the Abenaki such as Magog, Lake Memphremagog, Coaticook and Mégantic.

 Geography

-The Massawippi River has its origins in Lake Massawippi à North Hatley.
+The Massawippi River has its origins in Lake Massawippi at North Hatley.
 From the North Hatley Bridge at the mouth of Lake Massawippi, this river flows over 19.0 km, with a drop of 10 m according to the following segments: